Author: Ron Graham

 Illustration: If you promise a child a new bike for Christmas, a full size one with gears, the moment you make that promise the child will think and speak of his present machine as his old bike, and will regard it as obsolete even though, for the time being, he still has to use it.
 He will talk about the one promised, the one he is waiting for, as his new bike, and will regard it as the ultimate.

-The idea that Christ mediates the new covenant only to some and they alone have a "covenant relationship" is a bad idea to promote, because it implies that Christ shed his blood of the covenant only for them, and not for all humankind.
-You may like to read Limited Atonement.
+The idea that Christ mediates the new covenant only to some and they alone have a 'covenant relationship' is a bad idea to promote, because it implies that Christ shed his blood of the covenant only for them, and not for all humankind.

 God has has provided no alternative to the new covenant mediated through Jesus Christ.
 The short list of unique characteristics below is by no means exhaustive; and you could profitably search the book of Hebrews for more; since this uniqueness is something the Hebrew writer is at pains to demonstrate.